 To provide more systematic evidence, Figure 3 plots the total number of Quant Reports over each year in the sample period.
-We see that the total number of quant reports in the three years prior to the introduction of quant ratings is small ranging from 10 reports in 2016 to 48 reports in 2018.
+The total number of quant reports in the three years prior to the introduction of quant ratings is small ranging from 10 reports in 2016 to 48 reports in 2018.
 In sum, of the 46,798 reports issued in the three-year pre period, 71 reports (0.15%) are classified as Quant Reports.
 In contrast, in the three-year post period 1,583 reports (3.15%) are classified as Quant Reports.
-Although the 3.15% estimate is not particularly large in absolute terms, it represents a more than 20-fold increase relative to the pre-period estimate.
-Further, the estimates have been steadily increasing over time, which points to the possibility that quant reports may become more prevalent in the future.
+While the 3.15% estimate may seem modest in absolute terms, it represents a more than 20-fold increase relative to the pre-period.
+Further, the number of Quant Reports has been steadily increasing over time.
+This trend is consistent with more contributors recognizing the value of quantitative analysis, potentially as a result of SA's various educational initiatives (e.g., research reports, webinars, etc.) aimed at highlighting the benefits of quantitative research.
+This steady growth also points to the possibility that quant reports may become more prevalent in the future.
 Lastly, we note that quant ratings may influence SA contributors reports even when SA contributors do not explicitly cite Seeking Alpha's quant ratings or factor grades.
-We explore this possibility further in the next sections.
+We explore this possibility further in the next section.

-4.2 SA Report Recommendations and Quantitative Ratings
+4.2 The Alignment between Report Recommendations and Quant Ratings

-Our second test examines whether SA report recommendations (i.e., Buy, Hold, or Sell) become more correlated with Quant Ratings after they are made available on the platform.
+Our second test examines whether SA report recommendations (i.e., Buy, Hold, or Sell) become more correlated with Quant Ratings after the platform design changes.
 We estimate the following panel regression: